tagticians/posthog-gtm-template/README.md

 ## Template supports the following featuers:
 1. **posthog.capture events**, including:
-   - custom event tracking (using dataLayer `event` parameter as event name), and the adding of event parameters, and $set and $set_once user parameters.
+   - custom event tracking (using dataLayer `event` parameter as event name or any custom value), and the adding of event parameters, and $set and $set_once user parameters.
    - reset function to reset ids on a logout event
    - virtual pageviews for single page application
 1. **posthog.identify events**, including: